Eugene32/Regex-Tutorial/README.md

 Is a part of the regex represented by square brackets ([ ]).
 The bracket translate as to look for a match regardless of length and location contained in it.

-Our email regex has `[a-z0-9_\.-]' dissecting the expresion we will match:
+Our email regex has `[a-z0-9_\.-\d]' dissecting the expresion means we will validate for:
 - `[ a-z ]`  --> The string can contain all lowercase characters between a to z.
 Uppercase characters will not be considered as a match.
-However, this not a problem as it is a protocol to convert all email address inputs to lowercase via js thus there is no need to include A-Z requirement.
+However, this not a problem as it is a protocol to convert all email address inputs to lowercase,thus there is no need to include A-Z requirement.
 - `[ 0-9 ]` --> The string can contain numerical value from 0 - 9.
-- `[ _\.-]` --> The string
+- `[ _\.-]` --> The string can include an underscore, ( _ ) , a period ( . ) and a hyphen ( - ).

 ### Character Classes